terodox/terodox.tech/content/posts/2020-02-02--aws-cdk/index.md

 The basic building blocks we're going to create will be an API Gateway with a Lambda Function defined as its handler.

-Let's start with the lambda function.
-Inside the constructor of our `MyFirstCdkAppStack`.
+Let's start with the lambda function inside the constructor of our `MyFirstCdkAppStack`.
 We'll need to install the dependencies that allow us to create lambda functions.

 ```bash
 npm i --save-dev @aws-cdk/aws-lambda